KHUSHI0809/IntellicQ/README.md

-## This is a project for IntecclitiQ that won us (Team Develomers) HAck-Nu-Thon 5.0
+## This is a project for Intelliq that won us (Team Develomers) HAck-Nu-Thon 5.0.
+First Price!